cfengine/documentation/reference/promise-types/roles.markdown

 of `cf-agent`.
 This implements a form of Role Based Access Control (RBAC) for pre-assigned class-promise bindings.
 The user names cited must be attached to trusted public keys in order to be accepted.
-The regular expression is anchored, meaning it must match the entire name.
+The regular expression is [anchored][anchored], meaning it must match the entire name.

 ```cf3
     roles: